collective/collective.venue/README.rst

     :align: center
     :height: 321px
     :width: 800px
-    :alt: Using the Event location Behavior into the Document content type
+    :alt: Using the 'Event location' Behavior into the Document content type

     Using the ``Event location`` Behavior into the Document content type.